facebookresearch/NeuralCompression/README.md

 - Walkthrough of the `neuralcompression` flop counter ([view on Colab](https://colab.research.google.com/github/facebookresearch/NeuralCompression/blob/main/tutorials/Flop_Count_Example.ipynb)).
 - Using `neuralcompression.metrics` and `torchmetrics` to calculate rate-distortion curves ([view on Colab](https://colab.research.google.com/github/facebookresearch/NeuralCompression/blob/main/tutorials/Metrics_Example.ipynb)).

-## Getting Started

-For an example of package usage, see the
-[Scale Hyperprior](https://github.com/facebookresearch/NeuralCompression/tree/main/projects/scale_hyperprior_lightning) for an example of how to train an image compression model in PyTorch Lightning.
-See [DVC](https://github.com/facebookresearch/NeuralCompression/tree/main/projects/deep_video_compression) for a video compression example.

 ## Contributions